Appearance

 - Clients own holder eligibility, member status, employee status, KYC, age, and segment data

-- Pricing owns fees, taxes, valuations, tiering, and pricing-driven dividend logic
+- Pricing owns fees, valuations, tiering, and pricing-driven dividend logic

 - GL owns accounting rules, approval routing, and journal posting